ebkalderon/dss-coding-assignment/README.md

   currently selected tile.

-* Skip the SDL hardware-accelerated rendering context and offload even more rendering computations from the CPU to the GPU.
+* Skip the SDL hardware-accelerated rendering context and offload even more manual rendering computations from the CPU to the GPU.

 * Cache individually rendered TTF glyphs as SDL textures to make repeated text rendering faster, a la [grimfang4/SDL_FontCache].